valohai/docs/source/core-concepts/steps.rst

 Steps
 =====

-Each **step** defines a separate type of an execution; such as data anonymization, data generation, feature extraction, training or model evaluation.
+Each **step** defines a workload type; such as data anonymization, data generation, feature extraction, training or model evaluation.

+To run a step, you create an execution, then that execution can be said to **implement the step**.
-You execute a step that creates an execution.
-Step executions are heavily version controlled so re-executing any past workloads will work as long as the Docker image and inputs still exist.
+Executions are heavily version controlled so re-executing any past workloads will work as long as the Docker image and inputs still exist.

-As machine learning projects are very different from one another, we feel like users should be allowed to be as flexible as possible in building their own data science pipeline steps.
+As machine learning projects are vastly different from one another, users are allowed to be as flexible as possible in building their own data science pipelines.

 Usually separate steps are defined for: